ggavila/DSC180BProject/README.md

 This is the Wikipedia project working on its performance on providing COVID-19 pandemic information.
-Most of our data generated can be seen using certain target, but there are also some analysis we made directly using notebook.
+Most of our data generated can be seen using certain target, but there are also some analysis we made through notebook.

 ### Project Team Members:
 - Yiheng Ye, yiy291@ucsd.edu